Planet Earth 20th Anniversary logo

 7. Dolphins in Western Australia

-8. Emperor Penguins in Antarctica.
+8. Emperor Penguins in Antarctica

 To make copies of the passport, print on both sides flipped on the short edge.
 Make sure you collate and then cut them in half (there are two passports per set).

-Playlist (8 resources)
+Playlist

 The Ultimate Planet Earth Playlist

-March 5, 2026, marks the 20th anniversary of premiere of BBC's Planet Earth.
+March 5, 2026, marks the 20th anniversary of premiere of BBC's Planet Earth (and it's just in time for Earth Day on April 22, too!).
 The breathtaking and award-winning documentary series, narrated by none other than Sir David Attenborough, highlights the natural wonders of our planet.
 In honor of this momentous occasion, we've put together some of the most popular clips from this beloved natural history show for students ages 8–14.

 Get up close and personal with hydroplaning dolphins.
 Witness an iguana hatchling's terrifying race to survive, pursued by racer snakes.
 Watch the first steps of two polar bear cubs emerging from hibernation.
 More of the real-life magic of our blue marble awaits in this video playlist, part of our Planet Earth Collection.
 Grab your Planet Earth Passport and start exploring!